Electrocardiogram-based diagnosis of liver diseases: an externally validated and explainable machine learning approach: Methods

 \subsection{Models and evaluation}

-In this study, we devise individual tree-based models using Extreme Gradient Boosting (XGBoost) to solve binary classification tasks, one for each considered ICD-10-CM code.
+In this study, we develop individual tree-based models using Extreme Gradient Boosting (XGBoost) to solve binary classification tasks, one for each considered ICD-10-CM code.
 During training, early stopping is applied with a patience of 10 iterations on the validation fold to prevent overfitting.
-Model performance is assessed using the area under the receiver operating characteristic curve (AUROC) during training on the validation fold.
-We report AUROC scores on the internal test set and the external dataset as well as correponding 95\% prediction intervals, inferred from empirical bootstrapping using 1000 iterations.
+Model performance is primarily assessed using the area under the receiver operating characteristic curve (AUROC) on the validation fold, ensuring robust model selection.
+We do not implement any imbalance correction methods as they tend to negatively impact model calibration \cite{Carriero2025}.
+To evaluate generalization, we report AUROC scores on both the internal test set and the external dataset, along with corresponding 95\% prediction intervals derived from empirical bootstrapping using 1000 iterations.
+Additionally, we assess model performance using sensitivity and specificity at a fixed sensitivity threshold of 0.70.
+This approach ensures a consistent evaluation framework across datasets, allowing for direct comparison of specificity while maintaining a clinically relevant sensitivity level.
+Finally, we report the prevalence of each condition in both datasets, providing context for model performance in relation to class distribution.
+Please refer to supplementary material for the list of model hyperparameters and a short discussion on the matter.

+We emphasize that gradient-boosted decision trees such as XGBoost models represent a well-accepted model choice for structured tabular as considered in this work \cite{grinsztajn2022tree,mcelfresh2023neural,shwartz2022tabular}.
+Currently, deep learning methods do not reach their performance levels, in particular in the limit of large sample sizes \cite{zabergja2024tabular}.
+Deep learning models applied directly to raw ECG waveforms, as in \cite{strodthoff2024prospects}, might achieve superior performance in most scenarios, but this is not guaranteed \cite{ott2024using}.
+ECG features possess unique advantages in terms of interpretability, robustness, and a simpler deployment.